Histogram lies about distribution shape and Pearson's coefficient of variation lies about variability

 \section{Introduction}

 Researchers frequently have to describe the distribution of a quantitative variable.
 The usual approach is to build a graph to better visualize the variable distribution shape.
 Then, for communication, summary statistics are intended to reflect data dispersion of a whole dataset.
-The most traditional graphic representation is a histogram \cite{website:HistWiki} and, amongst the measurements of relative variability, the most used is the coefficient of variation, also known as coefficient of variability and coefficient of relative variation \cite{Martin1971}, introduced by \citeauthor{Pearson1896} more than one hundred and twenty years ago in his seminal paper \cite{Pearson1896}.
+The most traditional graphic representation is a histogram~\cite{website:HistWiki} and, amongst the measurements of relative variability, the most used is the coefficient of variation, also known as coefficient of variability and coefficient of relative variation~\cite{Martin1971}, introduced by~\citeauthor{Pearson1896} more than one hundred and twenty years ago in his seminal paper~\cite{Pearson1896}.
 In this same paper, a density plot was described with the name ``variation curve''.
-Since its construction required differential calculus, which was practically impossible at the time, Pearson himself mentioned that polygons could be used in practice \replace{, but} {and that} one should always imagine an underlying continuous curve.
+Since its construction required differential calculus, which was practically impossible at the time, Pearson himself mentioned that polygons could be used in practice and that one should always imagine an underlying continuous curve.